 Summary: Is ClearCorrect Right For You?

 ClearCorrect is best if you’re looking for a cheaper alternative to Invisalign with the same level of intensive hands-on care.
-However, if you don’t mind administering the entire treatment remotely, and you have a mild or moderate misalignment, home aligners are more affordable and convenient.
-Home aligners also offer the shortest treatment time currently available, so you won’t have to wait as long to straighten your teeth.
+However, if you don’t mind administering the entire treatment remotely, and you have a mild or moderate misalignment, home aligners are more affordable and less time consuming.

 To get a better idea of which option might be the best fit for you, we encourage you to check out the resources below.